LedFx/LedFx/docs/trouble.rst

 Speaker Sound
 -------------

-My solution to this exact problem is Chromecast audios, I have two in a group and Chromecast to the group.
+My solution to this exact problem is ChromeCast audios, I have two in a group and ChromeCast to the group.
 One of them is connected to my DAC that is then connected to my amplifiers, and another is connected to a line in on my computer in a separate room that LedFx is running on.

-They're perfectly synchronised, but if you need to, you can do a delay on any of the Chromecasts within the group to adjust sync.
+They're perfectly synchronized, but if you need to, you can do a delay on any of the ChromeCasts within the group to adjust sync.

 Windows: